-- Par for the course in Hamlet adaptation Legend Of The Black Scorpion.
+- Par for the course in Hamlet adaptation Legend of the Black Scorpion.
 Pretty much everyone is trying to kill everyone else.

-- A Song of Ice and Fire has the deadliest court in modern American fantasy.
+- A Song of Ice and Fire has the deadliest court in modern fantasy.
 In a Crapsack World where seven powers duke it out to gain control of the realm, Magnificent Bastards, Smug Snakes and Byronic Heroes trade gambits like they're in a pillow fight.
 And God Save Us from the Queen!...

 - And they're so busy fighting each other that they don't notice the army of zombies and god knows what else from beyond the Wall.

 - Eddard Stark had the opportunity to become King of Westeros in the backstory, but he let Robert take the Iron Throne.
-Partly out of a sense of honor, and mostly because he didn't want to deal with the court.
+Partly out of a sense of honour, and mostly because he didn't want to deal with the court.
 Years later, Robert made him Hand of the King and dragged him back to the court, and it all went downhill from there.

 - The Lannisters full stop.
 They are so rich that they have a long history of decadence and corruption.

 - The nobles from the Bitterbynde books.
-The heroine, being a borderline Mary Sue, makes a few faux pas and has to run away when her pretense gets discovered — but of course till then she's been the most graceful and beautiful of women at court as well as a thousand times purer than these cruel, superficial twits.
+The heroine, being a borderline Mary Sue, makes a few faux pas and has to run away when her pretence gets discovered — but of course till then she's been the most graceful and beautiful of women at court as well as a thousand times purer than these cruel, superficial twits.

 - In Interesting Times, the Agatean Empire has definitely fallen into this, with murder via poisoning or assassination being an acceptable way of promotion (as long as it is discreetly done), powerful noble families, a rather insane Emperor, and rigid class stratification.
 Of course, Cohen the Barbarian and his Silver Horde make things, well, interesting.

-- The royal court from The Chronicles of Amber, basically a Big Screwed-Up Family and their lackeys.
+- The royal court from The Chronicles of Amber, basically a Big, Screwed-Up Family and their lackeys.
 So much backstabbery your brain will give up.

 - The nobles from the first novel of The Final Empire when their society is still intact.
 They indulge their extravagances while the rest of the population is nearly starving and there's the extra fun of some of them secretly being Mistborn which means powerful sorcerers and born assassins.